-3RB30 / 3RB31 solid-state overload relays up to 80 A with internal power supply have been designed to provide current-dependent protection for loads with normal starting and heavy starting against impermissibly high temperature rises due to overload, phase asymmetry or phase failure.
+3RB30/3RB31 solid-state overload relays up to 40 A have been designed to provide current-dependent protection for loads with normal and heavy-duty starting against impermissibly high temperature rises due to overload, phase asymmetry or phase failure.

 An overload, phase asymmetry or a phase failure results in an increase of the motor current beyond the set rated motor current.